-To grow our business, we must continue to acquire clients and successfully engage them.
-We believe that implementing broad-based marketing strategies that increase our brand awareness has the potential to strengthen Stitch Fix as a national consumer brand, help us acquire new clients, and drive revenue growth.
-We currently utilize both digital and offline channels to attract new visitors to our website or mobile app and subsequently convert them into clients.
-Our current marketing efforts include client referrals, affiliate programs, partnerships, campaigns with celebrities and influencers, display advertising, television, print, radio, video, content, direct mail, social media, email, mobile "push" communications, search engine optimization, and keyword search campaigns.
-The launch of Freestyle to new-to-Stitch Fix clients has opened up new marketing opportunities and channels with which we have less experience.
-Our marketing expenses have varied from period to period, and we expect this trend to continue as we test new channels and refine our marketing strategies.
+To grow our business, we must continue to acquire clients and successfully engage and retain them.
+Our marketing strategy aims to preserve liquidity and achieve profitability, while simultaneously attracting long-term customers to fuel a return to growth.
+We utilize both digital and offline channels to attract new visitors to our website or mobile app and subsequently convert them into clients.
+Our marketing costs are largely composed of advertising, client referrals, and public relations expenses.
+At any given time, our advertising efforts may include, social media marketing, keyword search campaigns, affiliate programs, partnerships, campaigns with celebrities and influencers, display advertising, television, radio, video, content, direct mail, email, mobile "push" communications, SMS, and search engine optimization.
+Our marketing expenses have varied from period to period and we expect this trend to continue.
+In fiscal 2024, we expect our marketing spend as a percentage of revenue to be relatively consistent with fiscal 2023.